Hibiki-Ula/SDA-Net/README.md

 # SDA-Net
 SDA-Net: A global feature point cloud completion network based on serialization and dual attention

-2024/9/24： This is the code base of the paper SDA-Net that is being edited
+2024/9/24： This is the code base of the paper SDA-Net that is being edited.
+The code completion based on Pointr, Davit, ptv3, pointcloudmamba.